OfficeDev/open-xml-docs/docs/migration/migrate-v2-to-v3.md

 `SchemaAttrAttribute` and `ChildElementInfoAttribute` have been removed from types and the types themselves are no longer present.

-**Action needed**: If these types were required, please engage us at https://github.com/dotnet/open-xml-sdk to figure out the best way forward for you.
+**Action needed**: If these types were required, please engage us on [GitHub](https://github.com/dotnet/open-xml-sdk) to identify the best way forward for you.

 ### OpenXmlPackage.Close has been removed